 - Insights – the Bible would not be much more than an interesting book to read if the principles and doctrines were not applied to our lives today.
 Questions following each chapter help facilitate individual thought or group discussion.

-The biblical books of Matthew, Mark, and Luke tell the story of Jesus’ life, death, and resurrection.
-The Book of Acts tells the story of how the early church was established.
-But these books don’t contain just mere stories; they relay the foundation of the Christian faith.
+The books of Matthew, Mark, Luke, and Acts don’t contain just mere stories; they relay the foundation of the Christian faith.
 By fully understanding Jesus’ miraculous birth, the standards by which He lived His life, why He had to die, and the significance of His resurrection, readers will grow in their understanding of the Christian faith.
-Birth of the Church will assist you in understanding the significant events of Jesus’ life as well as the development of early believers’ faith into the worldwide Christian church.
+Birth of the Church will give you the understanding you need concerning Jesus’ life and the early development of the worldwide Christian church.

 Paul started out his adult life persecuting the followers of the newly emerging Christian faith and ended his life refusing to denounce that same faith, a faith he embraced as his own after an encounter with Jesus Christ.
 The Bible contains thirteen letters Paul wrote to other believers.
 These letters, along with Hebrews, whose authorship is unknown, set out clear and logical reasons for joining Paul in his faith in Jesus.
 Though these letters were written almost 2,000 years ago, Paul’s timeless words apply to believer’s lives today just as much as they did to his original audience.
 Paul’s Letters to the Early Church assists you in understanding Paul’s intense desire to see both Jews and Gentiles not only know about the work of his Savior, Jesus Christ, but also personally experience the love, grace, mercy, and redemption offered to all by the Father through the sacrifice of the Son.